 2. Students who have completed an Associate of Arts or Science, 60 credits, or a 60-credit credential plus documentation of at least 300 hours of BCBA-supervised ABA experience may be considered for admission into year three of the program and will be deemed to have met the requirements of ABA 100, 101, 200 and 201.

-3. If your primary language is not English you must also meet one of:
+3. If English is not your primary language, you must meet one of:

 Applicants also have to satisfy CapilanoU's institution admission requirements as listed below.

 Students who do not qualify under one of the above requirements may submit a request for a waiver of the English Language Requirement form to the attention of Admissions in the Registrar's Office.

 Verify with the institution directly

 The General Admission Requirements information can be found here: